 The summer months are also the best time to see whales.
 Iceland’s gentle giants, and also the famous and endearing Icelandic puffin.
 These endearing creatures arrive in late April and stay until August.
 There are a variety of whale watching trips and puffin watching trips from a number of different locations.
 However, we recommend the north of Iceland for this, as the sightings there are far more frequent.
 It is also a great time for sea angling trips.

 There is just a different atmosphere everywhere you go.
 That buzz is especially present in the capital city of Reykjavík.
 Icelanders truly worship the sun (we don’t see it very often, you see?) and you will always find lots of activities and festivals, such as Menningarnótt and the Secret Solstice.

 So, the good old Icelandic summer is brief.
-However, it‘s golden days of endless sun (when it isn‘t raining) are to be savoured and enjoyed.
+However, its golden days of endless sun (when it isn‘t raining) are to be savored and enjoyed.

 Is Winter the Best Time to Visit Iceland?

 Iceland has a milder climate than you think.
 Winter is from November to March, and the temperature ranges between 0 °C −10 °C. The days are far shorter, but the night brings its own magic in the form of those bewitching Northern Lights.
 Once the cold weather takes hold, this island really begins to change as the waterfalls partially freeze over.
 The winter sun can be sharp and bright, and sunrises and sunsets here can cast a breathtaking palette over the landscape.
 There is a certain feel here, a particular winter mood that we simply put into words so easily.
 Winter nights can be still and silent, but with a real hint of magic.